sueyang035/Neutral-Network/README.md

 1. Review the basics of Python programming and learn how to work with NumPy for numerical computations.
 2. Implement the XOR logical operator using multilayer perceptrons
 #### Week two
-1. implement a two layer neural network
+1. Implement a two layer neural network
-2. apply neural network to resolve a binary classification problem
+2. apply the neural network to resolve a binary classification problem
 #### Week three
-1. understand gradient descent algorithms: RMSProp (adaptive learning rate); stochastic and mini batch for fast compute; Momentum gradient descent; Adma gradient descent
+1. Understand gradient descent algorithms: RMSProp (adaptive learning rate); stochastic and mini-batch for faster computing; Momentum gradient descent; Adma (combination technique) gradient descent
+2. Implement Optimization Algorithms that improve the efficiency and effectiveness of training deep neural networks.
+3. Test different optimization algorithms on a simple neural network trained for binary classification using the MNIST dataset (with digits ‘0’ and ‘1’)